-Here are a few resources in order to learn more:
+Here are a few resources where you can learn more:

-Mark Lowe has a terrific pdf on using early census records
+–Mark Lowe has a terrific video available on using tickmarks in early census records

-I’ve always been a fan of Michael Neill’s articles, here he links to
+–I’ve always been a *huge* fan of Michael Neill’s articles; these are links to

 My readers, tell me, what clues have you found in the census that surprised you?